BookingSync/operations/README.md

 end
 ```

-The key here is to use `Operations::Result#form` method for form builder.
+The key here is to use `Operations::Result#form` method for the form builder.

 ```erb
 # views/posts/edit.html.erb